The Doctrine of Frustration

 However, the doctrine of frustration establishes an exception to the general rule.
 The doctrine of frustration is triggered when an unforeseen event makes performance of the contract impossible or the contract itself has become something radically different from what was contemplated by the parties at the time it was entered into.

-A contract is effectively brought to an end if the ground of frustration is successfully replied upon.
+A contract is effectively brought to an end if the ground of frustration is successfully relied upon.
 Unlike some other doctrines there is no specific or narrow test for establishing frustration.
 The court takes a broad approach when considering frustration and will consider all the facts and circumstances of the case.
 That being said there are some general key factors which will be common to almost all frustration matters:

 - The frustrating event occurred after the contract was formed.